tahmid198/nft-drop/NOTES.md

 5. Run Metaplex `create_candy_machine` command to create new  candy machine
 6. Run `update_candy_machine` to create drop date
 7. Update .env file with all new addresses.

+### Minting an NFT

+***Pic of data fetched from the Solana devnet***

+Also Make sure to change the network of our Phantom wallet to the Devnet network, since our candy machine will be living on the Devnet.

+Make sure to have some Solana in your wallet, you can airdrop some with the following command and run it in your terminal:
+`solana airdrop 5 INSERT_YOUR_PHANTOM_WALLET_ADDRESS`

+#### Displaying the minted NFT's & drop date

+"Note - this may take a bit of time so don't be alarmed if it doesn't appear right away!
+When we call fetchHashTable, it fetches all accounts that have interacted with the program (using MetadataProgram.getProgramAccounts) and that takes some time.
+After we get that info, we can request the metadata for all NFTs in parallel and it's smooth sailing until we get all those shiny minted images on your UI!"

+To update drop date run the the `update_candy_machine` command with the date command:

+`ts-node ~/metaplex-foundation/metaplex/js/packages/cli/src/candy-machine-cli.ts update_candy_machine --date "1 Dec 2022 00:12:00 GMT" --env devnet --keypair ~/.config/solana/devnet.json`

+Also make sure to be in the root of your directory where the `.cache` folder can be located.

 ### Resources